John Force: Early life

 Force was born to Harold and Betty Ruth Force in the Los Angeles suburb of Bell Gardens, California.
 As a child he lived in logging camps, Indian reservations, migrant farms, and trailer parks.
 He survived childhood polio with therapy and perseverance of his mother and family.
 He played football in high school and attended Cerritos College.
 John is one of six children.
-John has five siblings- Walker, Louie, Tom (now deceased), and Cindy Hem (married to Skip Hem) were all older than John.
+John has five siblings, Walker, Louie, Tom (now deceased), and Cindy Hem (married to late husband Skip Hem) were all older than John.
 Dana (Baby Force) Marino is ten years younger than John.
 Walker and Cindy still live near John in Southern California.
 Walker Force and Louie Force have worked with John over the years, but Walker Force is the only sibling now working at JFR.
 Younger sister Dana (Marino) did not grow up in the same house or spend any time with the family in the early years of the Force Family Racing activities.
-Dana now attends some of the NHRA events as she is a part-time Intern-Journalist with "The Motorsports Report" based in Las Vegas, Nevada, and resides an hour south in Kingman, AZ.
-She is a realtor by trade, but is Aunt Dana to Adria, Ashley, Courtney and Brittany.
-Much of the family still attends NHRA National events to cheer on John, Robert Hight (Adria's husband), Brittany and Austin Prock (JFR Crew Chief Jimmy Prock's son) when the events are closer to their homes in Pomona, Las Vegas, Sonoma, and Phoenix.